John van den Heuvel: Career

 Since 1990, he has worked as a crime reporter at the newspaper De Telegraaf.

 Van den Heuvel often appears in the television programme RTL Boulevard to discuss crime-related news.
 He is also known for presenting various crime-related television programs including Bureau Misdaad, Bureau van den Heuvel and Das je goed recht.

 As of December 2017, due to concerns for his safety, he receives full-time protection by the Dienst Koninklijke en Diplomatieke Beveiliging, which also protects the Dutch royal family and other threatened individuals.
 This prevented him from appearing in live broadcasts of RTL Boulevard in 2018.
 In July 2021, Van den Heuvel also stopped appearing in broadcasts of the show after investigative journalist and crime reporter Peter R. de Vries was shot after leaving the show's studio in Amsterdam, Netherlands.
 In January 2022, the A2 motorway was partially closed temporarily as a result of a threat to his safety.

 In 2019, he appeared in an episode of Zomergasten.
 In the episode he discussed the impact of living with full-time protection and the possibility of reducing it.
 For his television show Dossier Van den Heuvel, he traveled to people around the world who have become a victim of crime.
 Van den Heuvel was one of the crime reporters in the 2021 television show Crime Desk presented by Marieke Elsinga.

 In 2023, he won the Italian journalism award Premio Ischia Internazionale.

 In 2025, he presented the Videoland documentary Drugs van de Duivel about the drug crystal meth.
+In 2026, he made the documentary De Instagram Moord about a 2021 murder which took place in 's-Hertogenbosch, Netherlands: 21-year-old Bouchra killed her half-sister Anouk using a knife and she livestreamed it via Instagram.